nicolasbeauvais/blog/posts/2021-11-29-silently-validating-a-laravel-request.md

 }
 ```

-That's it! you now know how to silently validate a payload using a Laravel
+That's it!
+You now know how to silently validate a payload using a Laravel
 Form Request.